localstack/docs/content/en/user-guide/integrations/serverless-framework/index.md

 1. Installing and configuring the [Serverless-LocalStack plugin](https://github.com/localstack/serverless-localstack).
 2. Adjusting AWS endpoints in Lambda functions.

-{{< callout "note" >}}
-Currently, the Serverless Framework integration with LocalStack via the `serverless-localstack` plugin only provides support up to Serverless Framework version 3.39.
-Serverless Framework V4 requires a subscription and a license to use.

-The `serverless-localstack` plugin has not been updated or tested against version 4 of the Serverless Framework, and breaking changes are expected if attempted.
-Currently there is no timeline on when an update will be released to enable compatibility with Serverless Framework V4.
-{{< /callout >}}

 ## Prerequisites

 This guide assumes that you have the following tools installed.